dat-ecosystem-archive/docs/sleep.md

 ### Syncable Lightweight Event Emitting Persistence
 ### Version 2.0

+git, bittorrent, but nothing in the open data space that is the equivalent

-SLEEP is a metadata format that allows data to be accessed randomly, cryptographically verified, and updated live.
+SLEEP is a metadata format that allows a set of files to be accessed randomly, cryptographically verified, and dynamically updated.
 It has two parts, a file format that contains content addressed file metadata in a representation specifically designed to allow partial streaming access to individual chunks of data, and a 53 character identifier scheme that can be used to address the entire data set.

-The file format is a single file designed to be easy to distribute, and we also specify a way to expose SLEEP over REST.
+The file format can be shared as a single file for easy distribution and we also specify a way to expose SLEEP over REST.

 The SLEEP format can be used in a similar way to how MD5 checksums are used over HTTP today, to verify the integrity of data downloads.
 Whereas MD5 or SHA are usually checksums of the whole data set, meaning consumers have to download the entire all available data before they are able to verify the integrity of any of it, SLEEP allows a set of data to be split in to many small pieces, each one getting it's own cryptographically secure checksum.
 This allows consumers to download subsets metadata and data, in whatever order they prefer, but allowing them to verify the integrity of each piece of data as it is accessed.

 ## Registers

 SLEEP is designed around the concept of a register, an append only list that you can trust.
 The contents of a register are cryptographically fingerprinted and an aggregate checksum can be used to verify the contents of the register have not been tampered with.
-There are various ways to calculate these aggregate checksums but the data in a register is a binary append only feed, e.g. an infinite array of buffers that can only be updated by appending new buffers at the end.
+There are various ways to calculate these aggregate checksums but the data in a register is a binary append only feed, e.g. an list of buffers that can only be updated by placing new buffers at the end of the list.

+SLEEP also provides an index that allows each piece of data in a register to be accessed randomly.
+In order to look up a specific piece of data in the register, you only need a small subset of the metadata in order to find it, making SLEEP suitable for live streaming or sparse download use cases.

-In SLEEP we construct a Merkle tree where the leaf nodes are the buffers in the register, and the rest of the non-leaf nodes in the tree are derived Merkle hashes.
+The register index is a Merkle tree where the leaf nodes are the hashes of the buffers in the register, and the rest of the nodes in the tree are derived Merkle hashes.
+A Merkle tree is defined as a tree where leaf nodes are a hash of some piece of data, and the rest of the nodes are the result of a hash of the concatenation of that nodes children.

 So, given a register with four values: